 The endowment provides the largest source of revenue for the College through an annual distribution.
 Donors who have supported the endowment continue to make a perpetual impact on Swarthmore.
-In 2017-18 fiscal year, the budget was \$163.3 million.
-The endowment distributed \$82 million, or 48% of College expenses.
+In Fiscal Year 2022, the operating revenue budget, including debt service, was \$200.7 million.
+The endowment distributed \$111.2 million, or 55.0% of College operating revenue.